Frequently Asked Questions

 All questions may be answered by reviewing the Student Activities HandbookQuestion: When do I register for fall, winter and spring sports?

-Answer: You can register online through the district's FeePay system for all activities beginning on Monday, July 29, 2019.
+Answer: You can register online through the district's online registration (coming soon) system for all activities beginning in Early August 2020.

 Question: What are the requirements for student-participants to be scholastically eligible (6-12)?